ChieftainY2k/raspberrypi-docker-box/README.md

 **Description**

-This docker-compose configuration will let you run phpMyAdmin/MySQL combo on a Raspberry Pi A.
+This is a simple docker setup packed with some goodies for Raspberry Pi A.
-This configuration was successfully tested against Raspbian Stretch.
+This configuration was successfully tested with the Raspbian Stretch on Raspberry Pi A.

 **Docker installation**